-- 1) Resident may purchase book and submit the paid receipt for reimbursement to the residency program manager.
-The method of payment that was used must be shown on the receipt.
-If this is not possible, you may submit a bank statement along with the order showing the transaction.
-Reimbursement will be direct deposited into resident's bank account - 2) Under some circumstances, the residency program manager may purchase books on behalf of the resident.
+- 1) Resident may purchase resource and bring receipt for reimbursement to residency program manager.
+Reimbursement will be direct deposited into resident's bank account - 2) Under some circumstances, the residency program manager may purchase resources on behalf of the resident.
 Please contact program manager to inquire.
+This applies particularly to purchases from the AAOS bookstore.